 The supervisor is asked to allow the student to play as full a part as possible in the work of the church/organisation.
-The student will need to explore ministry in that context through the lens of the URC Minister's Marks of Ministry:
+The student will need to explore ministry in that context through the lens of the URC Minister's Marks of Ministry.
+[See next page]